Scheming-Lion/Scheming-Lion/server/database/README.md

 ## Table Schemas
 Table Schemas are designed to have columns that match 1-to-1 to the API's own design: https://github.com/HackerNews/API#items .

-All tables do not have all columns.
-For example, the "jobs" type does not have kids because comments are not allowed.
+Not all tables have all columns.
+For example, the "jobs" type does not have kids, because comments are not allowed.
+For more information on Hacker News' API, refer to: